fedezocco/GreedyVarSel-MATLAB/README.md

 # A MATLAB implementation of greedy algorithms for unsupervised variable selection
-The repository contains the source code of the paper "Lazy FSCA for Unsupervised Variable Selection" authored by Federico Zocco, Marco Maggipinto, Gian Antonio Susto and Seán McLoone.
-The paper is under review by Engineering Applications of Artificial Intelligence.
-A preprint is available at: https://arxiv.org/abs/2103.02687.
+The repository contains the source code of the paper: Federico Zocco, Marco Maggipinto, Gian Antonio Susto and Seán McLoone, 2023.
+"Lazy FSCA for unsupervised variable selection", Engineering Applications of Artificial Intelligence, vol. 124, 106624.

 If you use this code, please consider citing the corresponding paper mentioned above.